tlranda/dotfiles/Setup.md

 NOTE: Set this up AFTER configuring flatpak

 1) Install via flatpak from their website
+2) Log in on EGS/GOG/Prime accounts
+3) Install/manage/play games

 ### Sunshine

 1) [Download latest GitHub release](https://github.com/LizardByte/Sunshine/releases)
 2) Add packages as needed (`apt-get install miniupnpc libminiupnpc17`)
   + https://github.com/unicode-org/icu/releases/tag/release-70-1
   + May have to manually toss these files into their respective directories in /usr/local
   + sudo ldconfig to reload cache
 3) Install `sudo dpkg -i <sunshine*.deb>`
 4) Visit localhost:47990 in your browser to configure your username and password.
 Save them!
+I don't recommend punching a hole into the firewall for this, but you can.
 5) You should be able to log in to the proper portal for Sunshine now and set up client connections

 ### Davinci Resolve